AlaricTheBlu/Bootcamp_homework/11-Network-Security/SubmissionFile(11).md

 1. Break down the Snort Rule header and explain what is happening.

    Answer: The header makes it so that this rule will only occur for tcp packets from an HTTP port of an external device that arrive at any port on a home net device.
+It appears to be looking specifically for downloads of EXE or DLL files.

-2. What layer of the Defense in Depth model does this alert violate?
+2. What layer of the Cyber Kill chain model does this alert violate?

-   Answer:
+   Answer: Stage 3: Delivery

 3. What kind of attack is indicated?

-   Answer:
+   Answer: Any number of possible attacks involving download of malicious executables or DLL files.

 Snort Rule #3